This post was updated on May 26, 2020.

-Onward to Kengtung in Shan State (aka Burma/Myanmar)!
+Onward to Kengtung in Shan State in Burma (aka-Myanmar)!
 In Thailand, the town is called Chiang Tung and is a sister city to Chiang Mai and Chiang Rai.
-An overland journey to this town is pure adventure.
+An overland journey to this town from Chiang Mai is pure adventure.

 The Thailand/Burma Border: Just a line on a map

 National borders make for poor cultural boundaries.
-This is the reality with the northern Thailand border with Burma (aka Myanmar).
+This is the reality with the northern Thailand border with Burma.
 Cross the Sai River between Mae Sai, Thailand to Taikilek, Burma and you will really be in Shan State, not Burma as the geo-political maps will falsely assure you.

 Shan State makes up almost a third of Burma and stretches from the Thai border to China.
-The Sai River is just that, merely a river and The Shan live on both the Thai and Burmese sides.
+The Sai River is just that, merely a river and The Shan live on both sides.

-Long ago, the town of Kengtung, located 200 kilometers north of the Thai/Burma border, was part of the Siamese Lanna Kingdom along with Chiang Mai, Chiang Rai, Lamphun, Nan and Lampang.
-The Thais call the town Chiang Tung.
+Long ago, the town of Kengtung, (the Thais call it Chiang Tung) located 200 kilometers north of the Thai border, was part of an archipeligo of city-states which comprised the Lanna Kingdom.
+Chiang Mai, Chiang Rai, Lamphun, Nan, Chiang Saen and Lampang were all a loose federation of city-states that comprised Lanna-the Kingdom of 1,000 Rice Fields.
+Lanna’s northern most city-state was Chiang Tung.

 The Road to Kengtung